rcruzper/dotfiles/README.md

 ```

 If you want to update the configuration, you just need to execute `~/.dotfiles/script/bootstrap` again.

+### iTerm2 configuration (optional)

+If you want to see iTerm2 as the image below you need to enable option 'Load preferences from a custom folder or URL:' in General Tab with path '~/.dotfiles/iterm2'

 ## Utilities installed
 - zsh